Joseph Kobzon: Public life

-On many occasions, Kobzon performed in disaster areas and military hot-spots such as Afghanistan during the Soviet-Afghan War, and Chechnya during the Chechen War.

-In 1986, Kobzon was the first celebrity to visit and perform in the town of Chernobyl to cheer the nuclear reactor rescuers.
-Two years later, Kobzon was the first celebrity to visit and perform for victims of the 1988 Armenian earthquake.

 Kobzon has been active in Russian politics since 1989.
-He was an experienced Russian MP and enjoyed landslide election victories.
+He was an experienced Russian MP and got to be reelected several times.

-His first major political achievement (1989–1991) transpired when his promotion of Jewish culture in the USSR aided the establishment of diplomatic ties between USSR and Israel.

-For many years, Kobzon has presided over numerous charitable organisations.
-Since 1989, he has been Chairman of The Movement for Honour and Dignity of Russian Citizens.
-He is also the president of the Humanitarian Initiatives Fund, and the president of a charitable fund known as ‘Shield and Lira" which is devoted to helping families of those killed and injured in action while on law enforcement duties.

 He was Chairman of the Public Council of Moscow's Police Department, and leader of his political party "The Russian Party for Peace".

-Since the early 1990s, Kobzon has personally funded numerous orphanages around the country.

-In 2002, he risked his life as key negotiator in the Moscow theater hostage crisis.
-His involvement resulted in the release of a mother with three children and a British citizen.

 Kobzon's innumerable contributions to culture, music, humanitarian and political life across the Commonwealth of Independent States saw a monument depicting Kobzon erected near his birthplace, in Donetsk, Ukraine in 2003.

 Between 2005 and 2007, he was the head of the State Duma's culture committee.

-In 2007, his name was entered into the Guinness Book of Records (Russian Edition) as the most decorated artist in the country's history.

 In 2009, Kobzon became the 24th individual to be named Honorary Citizen of Moscow.

-He has suffered from prostate cancer since 2005.
+He had suffered from prostate cancer since 2005.
 He died on 30 August 2018.

-"Russia's Frank Sinatra"
+Russia's Frank Sinatra

 Considering Kobzon's career, personality, spirit and singing style, many say that he was Russia's answer to the U.S. crooner Frank Sinatra.
 Besides their singing careers, both Sinatra and Kobzon used their popularity towards an active involvement in politics.
 The parallels between the two became the focus of media articles, books and novels claiming to have detailed knowledge of Russia's gangster world based on inside information obtained from the CIA.
 As a result, Kobzon was barred entry to the United States from 1995 when his visa was revoked on allegations of mafia ties.
 In response, Kobzon successfully sued numerous publications for propagating unsubstantiated rumours, asserting his impeccable reputation and great honour among millions of Russian-speakers worldwide.